Floreat, Western Australia: Politics

-Floreat is located in the federal electorate of Division of Curtin, currently held by Independent MP Kate Chaney, who unseated the former Liberal Party MP Celia Hammond in the 2022 Australian Federal Election.
-The suburb is split between the state electorates of Churchlands, held by Christine Tonkin, and Nedlands, held by Katrina Stratton.
+Floreat has traditionally favoured conservative candidates throughout its history, generally those of the centre-right Liberal Party.
+The suburb is located in the federal electorate of Division of Curtin, currently held by Independent MP Kate Chaney, who unseated the former Liberal Party MP Celia Hammond in the 2022 Australian Federal Election.
+The suburb is split between the state electorates of Churchlands, held by Liberal leader Basil Zempilas, and Nedlands, held by Liberal member Jonathan Huston.

-The suburb has favoured conservative candidates throughout its history, generally those of the centre-right Liberal Party.